Thanks To All Who Served On The TAPS 150 Board!

 He is a member of the American Legion Post 109 in Arbutus, Maryland, the Air Force Musicians Association, the Maryland Historical Society, the Maryland Military Historical Society, Phi Mu Alpha Sinfonia, and an associate member of the Society of the Honor Guard – Tomb of the Unknown Soldier.
 He is married to Heather Faust and resides in Catonsville, Maryland.

-Recently retired, Les resides in Corning, New York with
+Recently retired, Les resides in Corning, New York, with

-Gerald resides in Corning with his wife Phyllis and is an active firefighter with the East Corning Volunteer Fire Department.
+Gerald resides in Corning with his wife, Phyllis, and is an active firefighter with the East Corning Volunteer Fire Department.

-After a distinguished 21 year career as the Senior Ceremonial Trumpeter with the United States Air Force Band in Washington, DC, and over 5,000 performances in 38 states and 14 foreign countries, Dr. Pursell is now available for solo engagements with band or orchestra, and clinic appearances at high schools, colleges and music conferences.
+After a distinguished 21-year career as the Senior Ceremonial Trumpeter with the United States Air Force Band in Washington, DC, and over 5,000 performances in 38 states and 14 foreign countries, Dr. Pursell is now available for solo engagements with band or orchestra and clinic appearances at high schools, colleges, and music conferences.

 Mr. Ken Wales, Veteran Film Maker

-Wales co-produced the ABC 8 hour miniseries, Emmy® nominated and Golden Globe® winner John Steinbeck’s East of Eden, starring Jane Seymour, and was associate producer of the first season of Cagney and Lacey.
+Wales co-produced the A.B.C.
+8-hour miniseries, Emmy® nominated and Golden Globe® winner John Steinbeck’s East of Eden, starring Jane Seymour, and was associate producer of the first season of Cagney and Lacey.

 He was Vice President of Production for Walt Disney Pictures and has served as production supervisor and consultant for many other features.

-Wales received an honorary Doctorate of Fine Arts from Greenville College in Illinois and is on the faculty of his alma mater, the School of Cinema and Television at University of Southern California.
+Wales received an honorary Doctorate of Fine Arts from Greenville College in Illinois and is on the faculty of his alma mater, the School of Cinema and Television at the University of Southern California.

-A recipient of many awards Tom day has been featured on the front page o,f theDayll Street Journal, People Magazine, Guidepost magazine, The VFW, American Legion, Amvets, Marine Corps League, The Instrumentalist, American Profile, Scouting, and The Elks magazine.
-He has appeared on Tom Brokaw’s NBC show, CNN, CLTV, ABC, FOX, and The Me Laughlin group on PBS, and many times on Public Radio.
+A recipient of many awards Tom day has been featured on the front page o,f theDayll Street Journal, People Magazine, Guidepost magazine, The V.F.W., American Legion, Amvets, Marine Corps League, The Instrumentalist, American Profile, Scouting, and The Elks magazine.
+In addition, he has appeared on Tom Brokaw’s N.B.C. show, CLTV, A.B.C., FOX, The Me Laughlin group on PBS, and many times on Public Radio.

-Tom has been selected The Marine of the Year, Man of the Year by the Sons of the Union, Lottery Sales Rep of the Year, received awards from the Daughters of the American Revolution.
-Tom has won numerous medals and awards from Vietnam Veterans, The Merchant Marines.
-The U.S. Marines at Glenview, Illinois, Marine Corps League, VFW, American Legion, The United States Army, Scouting, and the Paralyzed Veterans.
+Tom has been selected The Marine of the Year, Man of the Year by the Sons of the Union, Lottery Sales Rep of the Year, received awards from the Daughters of the American can Revolution.
+Tom has won numerous medals and awards from ViIn addition, Vietnam Veterans, The Merchant Marines.
+The U.S. Marines at Glenview, Illinois, Marine Corps League, V.F.W., American Legion, The United States Army, Scouting, and the Paralyzed Veterans.
 Honored in 2005 as a True American by the City of Chicago and led the Memorial Day Parade.
 In 2009, Tom was awarded the Distinguished Service Award by the Military Officers Association of America-an honor also shared by Toby Keith.

 He is married to Donna Day and has two children and one grandchild.

-After his service with the U.S. Air Force, he earned a business management degree at the University of Cincinnati and rose through management positions with several Fortune 500 companies.
-Larry was selected and graduated from NEC’s Overseas Management Course as the first one ever selected from his North American Division.
+After his serviceU.S. after U.S. Air Force, he earned a management degree at the University of Cincinnati and rose through management positions with several Fortune 500 companies.
+Larry was selected and graduated from N.E.C.’s Overseas Management Course as the first chosen ever from his North American Division.
 He retired from his business career as President of a hydraulic tool company manufacturing a line of tools for the nation’s railroads.